oracle/graal/truffle/docs/bytecode_dsl/RuntimeCompilation.md

 Partial evaluation reduces much of the overhead required to execute the interpreter.
 For Bytecode DSL interpreters, PE unrolls the bytecode dispatch loop using the actual bytecode, which can completely remove the overhead of bytecode dispatch.

-Unfortunately, there are some limitations to what values PE can reduce to constants.
+For technical reasons, there are some limitations to runtime-compiled code that you should be aware of.
-We discuss these limitations below, and offer some workarounds.

-## Limitations
+## Partial evaluation constants

-Because of how the bytecode interpreters execute, sometimes constant data is not determined to be constant by PE.
+Because of how Bytecode DSL interpreters execute, sometimes constant data is not determined to be constant by PE.

 A `LoadConstant` operation, despite its name, is not guaranteed to produce a PE constant.
 `LoadConstant` executes by pushing a constant onto the operand stack (in the `Frame`).